Legal Department

 Inquiries Regarding the Purchase of Municipal Property

 The office of the Regional Solicitor handles the processing of the final documentation relative to the purchase of any municipal property.
-If you are interested in purchasing property assessed to CBRM, you must first contact our Property Management Services division.
-The contact person is (902) 563-5045.
+If you are interested in purchasing property assessed to CBRM, you must first complete the application located here.

 Related Links: